ptr727/NxWitness/README.md

 - Publish always up to date and ready to use docker images on Docker Hub or GitHub Container Registry (what this project does).
 - Do not bind the license to hardware, use the cloud account for license enforcement.
-- Do not filter storage filesystems, allow the administrator to specify and use any storage location.
+- Do not filter storage filesystems, allow the administrator to specify and use any storage location backed by any filesystem.
-- Do not pollute the filesystem by creating folders in any detected storage, use only what was specified.
+- Do not pollute the filesystem by creating folders in any detected storage, use only storage as specified.
 - Do not bind to any discovered network adapter, allow the administrator to specify the bound network adapter, or add an option to opt-out/opt-in to auto-binding.
 - Implement a [more useful](https://support.networkoptix.com/hc/en-us/community/posts/360044221713-Backup-retention-policy) recording archive management system, allowing for separate high speed recording, and high capacity playback storage volumes.
 E.g. as implemented by [Milestone XProtect VMS](https://doc.milestonesys.com/latest/en-US/standard_features/sf_mc/sf_systemoverview/mc_storageandarchivingexplained.htm).